 Energy Performance Certificates

-The Recast of the Energy Performance in Buildings Directive was translated into UK law under the Energy Performance of Buildings (Certificates and Inspections)(England and Wales)(Amendment) Regulations 2012.
+There have been a number of changes since then with the Recast of the Energy Performance in Buildings Directive translated into UK law under the Energy Performance of Buildings (Certificates and Inspections)(England and Wales)(Amendment) Regulations 2012.

 So from January 2013 under this legislation, whilst the onus remains on the ‘relevant person’ (i.e. the seller or landlord) to commission an EPC before marketing, the following are legal requirements: